How to Check Your Samsung TV’s Refresh Rate

 Most Samsung TVs you can buy now have the Auto Motion Plus feature.
 This means that you can adjust the refresh rate set appropriately, depending on what you’re watching.
 But how do you find the Auto Motion Plus option?
 All you have to do is follow these steps:

-- Press the Home button on your Samsung TV remote.
+- If not there already, press the Home button on your Samsung TV remote.

 And then you can end up with the “soap opera effect” when watching a movie, TV show, or anything that involves people’s faces up-close.
 That kind of image might be off-putting and appear quite unnatural.
 Therefore, you’d be advised to turn off the Auto Motion Plus feature.